-suburban renters don't have basic rights and protections
+suburban renters will now have basic rights and protections

-Cook County Commissioners have the opportunity to give them basic rights and protections by voting to pass the Residential Tenant Landlord Ordinance (RTLO).
+Cook County Commissioners voted unanimously to pass the Residential Tenant Landlord Ordinance (RTLO) on January 28, 2021!

 The RTLO creates the kind of basic floors for landlord conduct that have existed for more than 30 years in Chicago, Evanston, and Mount Prospect.
 Landlords who foster good working relationships with their tenants are already doing what it requires, such as offering fair lease terms, ensuring safe living conditions, and respecting tenants’ dignity and privacy.

 - Creates safeguards against illegal lockouts and guidance on when a landlord can enter a unit

 - Creates procedures for withholding rent until building problems are addressed